Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 fr_h3k27ac_uniq1
 ```

-Now let's read in the peaks for H3K9ac in both forebrain and heart.
-To help keep the objects in our R environment organized, we can use another class available in GenomicRanges, the `GRangesList` class, which allows storage or multiple Granges objects in a list style object.
-This makes sense to do for our analysis, as we have multiple sets of peaks for each tissue that we want to be in our global environment.
+Multiple `GRanges` objects can be stored efficientkly in one object using the `GRangesList` class.
+Read in peaks for H3K9ac in both forebrain and heart below, and combine them with the H3K27ac peaks.

 ```r
 # forebrain H3K9ac ChIP-seq peaks
 fr_h3k9ac <- rtracklayer::import("forebrain_E15.5_H3K9ac.bed",